 What is sleep apnoea?

-Sleep apnea is a relatively common condition where the walls of the throat relax and narrow during sleep, interrupting normal breathing.
+Sleep apnoea is a relatively common condition where the walls of the throat relax and narrow during sleep, interrupting normal breathing.
 This may lead to regularly interrupted sleep, which can have a big impact on quality of life.
 Doctors now know that it also increases the risk of developing certain heart conditions, with sleep apnoea a risk factor for cardiovascular disease such as hypertension and irregular heart rhythms such as atrial fibrillation (AF).

 There are two types of breathing interruption:

 - Apnoea – where the muscles and soft tissues in the throat relax and collapse sufficiently to cause a total blockage of the airway; it’s called an apnoea when the airflow is blocked for 10 seconds or more.

 - Hypopnoea – a partial blockage of the airway that results in an airflow reduction of greater than 50% for 10 seconds or more.